NikoCartin/NikoCartin/README.md

 - **MarbellaCR**
   *E-commerce site based in Costa Rica for imported Brazilian fashion by Lez a Lez (Urban Beachwear).*
-  I led the digital strategy, content architecture, and SEO implementation to launch and grow the brand’s online presence in a new market.
+  I developed optimized code and implemented a fully customized WordPress site with WooCommerce integration.
+My work included Facebook catalog integration, custom styling, layout design, and graphic editing for key visuals.
+I also led the SEO optimization strategy to improve visibility and search performance in a competitive market.
   [Live Site](https://www.marbellacr.com/)

 ---